Insta-star wars: China tensions in Southeast Asia flare online

 Thai pro-democracy student activist Netiwit Chotiphatphaisal said he and Wong had been in touch and that Thais were uneasy over growing Chinese influence since a 2014 coup in Thailand, whose leader, Prayuth Chan-Ocha, won a disputed election last year.
 "The hashtag provided an opportunity to speak up," Netiwit told Reuters.

 Meanwhile, some users in the Philippines took on the hashtag to attack Chinese action in the disputed South China Sea.
-China's foreign ministry did not respond to a request for comment on the implications of the social media quarrel.
+China's foreign ministry pointed the finger at a plot to stir up trouble and said China and Thailand were working closely together, including on the coronavirus outbreak.

+"Certain people use the opportunity to invite dispute on the internet, creating oppositions between public opinions, playing off China-Thailand relations, their plot shall not succeed," the ministry said in a response to questions from Reuters.
+Twitter is blocked in China and only accessible for those using virtual private networks or with official approval.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)